shw982/Directory/README.md

 - Accessibility feature of iOS has also been implemented in order to make the app more accessible.
 - Unit test has also been covered.
 - UI for dark theme and light theme has also been taken into consideration.
+- Error cases and no internet connection cases are also taken care of.